WeDemCowards/des/README.md

 # DES Command line tool

 A robust and (hopefully) pleasant to use command line tool for DES.
+Try it out!

 ## USAGE